Royal Indian Navy mutiny: Civil unrest in Karachi

 On 23 February 1946, Karachi observed a complete shutdown with warehouses and stores closed, tramway workers on strike, and students from college and schools demonstrating on the streets.
 The authorities, in an attempt to prevent civil unrest which was witnessed in Bombay a day earlier, arrested three prominent communist leaders in the city and the district magistrate imposed a section 144 order in the Karachi district which prohibited gatherings of more than three people.
 The police force was however ineffective in enforcing the order due to low morale in the force, abstentions and instances of collusion between police personnel and civilian agitators.
 Over the course of the day, the streets filled as more and more people joined mass demonstrations and gatherings.

 Numerous mass gatherings, meetings and demonstrations were held while the Communist Party of India led a procession of 30,000 people through the city.
-The subdued naval ratings on Manora Island also observed a hunger strike in the presence of British troops.
+The subdued naval ratings on Manora Island also carriedout a hunger strike while in custody.
 Many of the striking ratings, some of whom were identified as their leaders, were arrested by the authorities and sent to the military prison camp at Malir in the Thar Desert.
 At noon, a crowd of thousands had formed at Idgah park which was joined by the Communist Party–led procession.
 The police force was eventually deployed at the park who were repulsed after several attempts to disperse the crowd.
 Idgah had become a centre of resistance for the protesters, where later in the day, some of the communist leaders called for the protesters to disperse but were unable to contain the majority of the crowd who were galvanised by the previous day's radical messages and attacked the nearby police personnel.